secureblue/secureblue/README.md

 - Set opportunistic DNSSEC and DNSOverTLS for systemd-resolved
 - Configure chronyd to use Network Time Security (NTS) <sup>[using chrony config from GrapheneOS](https://github.com/GrapheneOS/infrastructure/blob/main/chrony.conf)</sup>
 - Disable KDE GHNS by default <sup>[why?](https://blog.davidedmundson.co.uk/blog/kde-store-content/)</sup>
+- Use HTTPS for all rpm mirrors
+- Set all default container policies to `reject`, `signedBy`, or `sigstoreSigned`
 - (Non-userns variants) Disabling unprivileged user namespaces
 - (Non-userns variants) Replacing bubblewrap with bubblewrap-suid so flatpak can be used without unprivileged user namespaces